utkaln/TypeScript-Getting-Started/README.md

 ```

 **Annotations in Function**
 * JS considers all parameters to function as optional, allows more than declared number of parameters as well as any type.
 In TS it is considered required and recommended to declare type of parameter.
+Checking the number of parameters and type of parameter helps debug problems during development instead of catching them later in production.
 To make a parameter optional use '?'.
 Example:

 ```ts
 function functionName(param_name: number, param_name?: string): string {